nobidev/cilium/Documentation/cmdref/cilium-agent.md

       --loadbalancer-flow-logs-report-frequency uint                   LB Report Frequency (seconds) (default 10) --loadbalancer-flow-logs-sender string                           Name of the sender where flow logs should be sent to (ipfix, stdout) (default "ipfix")
       --loadbalancer-flow-logs-sender-ipfix-collector-address string   LB Flow Logs IPFix collector address in the IP:port format
+      --loadbalancer-flow-logs-sender-protocol string                  The protocol to be used when sending flow logs (udp, tcp) (default "udp")
       --loadbalancer-metrics-collection-interval duration              Refresh interval for LoadBalancer metrics. (default 5s)
       --loadbalancer-metrics-enabled                                   Whether or not LoadBalancer metrics collection is enabled.
       --local-router-ipv4 string                                       Link-local IPv4 used for Cilium's router devices